EyaGa/Todo_App_deployment/README.md

 To ensure that the app can run seamlessly on various servers, i utilized Docker for deployment.
 Docker provides an isolated environment for the app, enhancing portability and security.

 ## Building Container Using Docker Compose
 Before creating containers, I created a Docker image for building the React and Flask images.
-The PostgreSQL image was built using Docker Compose.
-The Flask image utilized Python 3.10 as its base image, while the React image was built using multi-stage builds with node and nginx as base images
+The Flask image utilized Python 3.10 as its base image, while the React image was built using multi-stage builds with node and nginx as base images.

 ### Flask Dockerfile
 ```